Members of Red House were:

 The arrangement of the vocals on “Mary Anne” is very much like the singing in the Stereo Shoestring’s “On the Road South”, but otherwise the songs are different.
 Songwriting credits to James Noe and James Coco.
 “Sunflower” has a country-rock feel to it, and a lot of fine guitar picking from Tommy Durham.
 It was written by Coco and Durham.

-Big “K” Productions came out of Ingleside, Texas, just across the bay from Corpus Christi, and was owned by Lew Knippa.
+Lew Knippa owned Big “K” Productions in Ingleside, Texas, just across the bay from Corpus Christi.